sajudson/dataviz-project/README.md

 <img width="1065" alt="finalvis" src="https://user-images.githubusercontent.com/13242061/32617171-4355080a-c542-11e7-8f37-cee2e72047d5.png">

 # The Data
 ## Washington DC Bike Sharing Data Set

-This data set covers a two year period between Jan 2011 and Dec 2012, and contains the following parameters:
+This data set is from the Washington DC Bike Share system and covers a two year period between Jan 2011 and Dec 2012.
+The data set contains the following attributes:
   - Date and Time:
     - Year, month, day, hour. (continuous/temporal, may be treated as ordinal or categorical in some cases)
     - Derived attributes: season (categorical), working day (categorical), holiday (categorical), day of week (ordinal).